oracle-devrel/technology-engineering/cloud-infrastructure/networking/network-firewall/README.md

-# Secure Edge Connectivity Reusable Assets
+# Network Firewall Assets
-Secure Edge Connectivity in Oracle Cloud Infrastructure (OCI).
-Discover how OCI enables organizations to establish secure and reliable connections between on-premises networks and the cloud, ensuring data integrity and confidentiality.
-Explore our resources to learn about VPN connectivity, FastConnect, IPSec VPN, Network Firewall and more.
+Enterprise customers leverage next generation network firewall solutions to protect on-prem apps against layer 3-7 cyber attacks.
+It is important for us to provide a similar network security posture to enable those customers adopt and migrate their workloads to OCI.

+OCI's network and application layer security controls currently has the following limitations and customer pain points:

+    Layered Defence
+    Advanced Egress Security Controls
+    Advanced Network Firewall Features

 ## When to use this asset?
-These documents can be use as reusable assets on different technologies around OCI regarding Secure Edge Connectivity
+These documents can be use as reusable assets on different technologies around OCI Network Firewall

 ## How to use this asset?
 The information is generic in nature and not specified for a particular customer.
 Appropriate changes in scope should be updated.